Canaxs/e-commerce-api/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

 Run the project through eclipse with spring run Application.
-You need to create a database named twitter in MySQL database.
+You need to create a database named commerce in MySQL database.
 You can test the program with PostMan.

 ## Usage